saulpierotti/markdown_notebook/BDP.md

 	* Storage and computing happens on the same machines, no separate areas

 # Cloud Computing
+* Cloud computing deals with supplying information and communication technologies as a service
+* It enables uniquitous access to shared pools of configurable system resources and higer level services that can be rapidly provisioned with minimal management effort, often over the internet
+* It is similar to a public utility in that achieves economy of scale and coherence
+* The core characteristics are that it is self-service and on-demand, network based
+* Physical resources are pooled and the user has no control over them
+* It uses a pay-per-use model
-* It is not the same as virtualization!
+* It is not the same as virtualization but it can employ virtualization to pool physical resources
-* It is a pay-per-use model, an utility service
+* The offer is elastic and can be adapted to user needs
-* The infrastructure has a teorethical infinite capacity
-	* But you need infinite money to use it!
+* The infrastructure has a teorethical infinite capacity, but you need infinite money to use it!
 * The model is focused on the concept of service, without the need of thinking about the underlying physical infrastructure
 * Infrastructure as a service (IaaS): the customer receives a machine with an OS
+	* It can provide storage, computational and network services and it is often virtualized
 * Platform as a service (PaaS): the customer manages data and software, but no direct access to the OS
 	* I can ask for a HTC-Condor cluster already functional, a parallel file system, an SQL database
 * Software as a service (SaaS): pre-formed environment entirely managed by the vendor
-	* Gmail infrastrucutre for companies
+	* Gmail infrastrucutre for managing the email of a company
+* At the end, what matters for the user is the application: don't focus so much on the implementation!
+* The cloud paradigm has 3 main dimensions: service model (Iaas, PaaS, SaaS), deployment and isolation
-* Deployment: public, hybrid private
+* Deployment refers to where the services are distributed and it can be public, hybrid or private
-	* A private cloud is accessible only to insiders
-		* It is rarely with infinite resources
+	* A private cloud is accessible only to insidersa and it rarely has infinite resources
-	* A public cloud is AWS, which can be assumed infinite
+	* A public cloud is AWS, which can be assumed as infinite
 	* An hybrid system is a private system that redirects peak requests to a public system
-	* I can also manage only sensitive data on a private system and non-sensitive data in a public cloud
+	* I could also decide to use a private system for sensitive data and a public cloud for non-sensitive data
-* Isolation: the scope of the cloud
+* Isolation concerns how I isolate the servies offered to different customers
 	* A dedicated cloud is dedicated to a scope (es.
 Bioinformatics)
-	* A multi-tenant cloud is multi-purpose
+	* A multi-tenant cloud is multi-purpose and is used by customers with different goals
 	* I can also consider a tenant as a group of customers (es. research group), that payed for a specifc QoS
+* The interaction of an end user with the cloud (es a Facebook user) must be
+	* Easy to access without any specific technology
+	* Private and secure
+	* It must provide means for authentication
+* Migrating an application to the cloud can be motivated by reduction of costs, business agility and savings on management
+* The choice of a public or private cloud can be influenced by the cost of WAN traffic, security concerns and integration with pre-existing applications
+* Migrating to a SaaS is not actually a migration but a chango of application
 * Web hosting is one of the most common cloud use cases
 * Public clouds can be adapted much quicker to the demand!
+* Multi-tiered application are organized into a data management tier, a business logic tier and a presentation tier
+	* If well designed it is possible to migrate the tiers independently to the cloud
 * A stateless service does not store the state (non-interactive web server)
-* A stateful service stores information about user interaction (a shopping cart)
+* A stateful service stores information about user interaction (a shopping cart
 	* It cannot be replicated easily!
 * A cloud-friendly application is stateless and distributed
 	* If there is a rise in requests I can just duplicate the system and create a new instance
+* Cloud-friendly applications are like cattle: I can easily replace them when needed
+* Legacy applications are like pets: I cannot replicate them and I need to take care of them
+* The reduction of costs in the cloud is due to economy of scale and less requirements for management
+	* Cooling systems are cheaper if used for huge datacenters
+	* Lower hardware costs due to the number of units bought
+* The cloud democratizes resource access to small actors, since it make the resources more finely divideable
+* SaaS applications provide ubiquitous access to resources from any device without specific software needed
 * Cloud risks: security, privacy, vendor lock-in, data loss
 	* In the terms of service for standard accounts there is no guarantee of continuity, reliability, ecc
 	* In many case cloud services are not completely mature

+# Virtualization
+* Virtualizing means creating a virtual version of a physical resource through an abstraction layer that hides the underlying implementation
+* Virtual machine are hardware-independent and their resource usage can be dynamically adapted
+* Thanks to virtualization I can consolidate the services provided by many servers
+* Applications are sandboxed in a virtual environment
+* Virtual applications can be provisioned on demand
+* Virtualization is vulberable to bugs and hacking, since many different hosts and OS are co-existing in the same hardware
+	* A VM can have unauthorized acces to data of another VM
+	* Some hypervisors work directly at the level of the hardware: everything can be compromised
+* Performances in a virtual environment can be worse due to the overhead for the physical host
+	* This is true particularly for I/O operations
+* The cloud can be provised with or without virtualization
+* Provisioning of VMs is NOT cloud computing if it does not respect the self-service, on-demand, network-based, elastic offer and pay-per-use paradigms

 # Databases
 * Big data are typically stored in relational or non-relational databases